PaulStratton56/PaulStratton56/README.md

 * **EMAIL:** paulstratton56@gmail.com
 * **OTHER METHODS:** Check out my dot profile here: https://dot.cards/paulstratton

-Feel free to check out my projects, and don't be a stranger!
+Feel free to check out my projects below, and don't be a stranger!

 P.S. if you feel like sharing your music taste, please reach out to me!
 I'm always looking for something new!